The Student’s Guide to Affordable Healthcare

-Fortunately, the massive healthcare reform underway in the U.S. pays special attention to this high-risk age group.
+Fortunately, the U.S.’s massive healthcare reforms pay special attention to this high-risk age group.
 One of the earliest provisions of the Affordable Care Act (ACA) allowed parents to continue carrying students up to age 26 on a family health plan.
 Other provisions, such as the removal of pre-existing condition clauses and the expansion of Medicaid, eliminated some of the barriers students face when purchasing health insurance.

 Students who attend college online may find that online-only schools don’t offer their students health insurance plans.
 However, hybrid degree programs, which have an on-campus element, often allow online students to purchase a student health plan.
 These plans are offered by the school, usually in partnership with one or more health insurance providers.

 The ACA’s Impact on Students

-Newer mandates of the ACA, effective Jan.
-1, 2014, require campus insurance plans to contain more comprehensive benefits.
-While campus plans may have previously covered catastrophic events or had uncomfortably high deductibles, offerings are now aligned with ACA mandates.
+Mandates of the ACA, made effective Jan.
+1st, 2014, require campus insurance plans to contain more comprehensive benefits.
+While campus plans may have previously covered catastrophic events or uncomfortably high deductibles, offerings are now aligned with ACA mandates.
 All student health plans must contain essential benefits, defined by the ACA as:

 - ER services